Subevents

 Sword-Whetting Ceremony

-The swords of the doctoral graduands, Jubilee Doctors and Honorary Doctors are symbolically whetted on a stone grindstone, using sparkling wine as the lubricant.
+The swords of the doctoral graduands, Jubilee Doctors and Honorary Doctors are symbolically whetted on a stone grindstone, using sparkling wine.

 Accessibility information: In accordance with the National Library’s guidelines, step-free access is available via a separate designated route.